 Exam accommodations may be granted in exceptional circumstances.
 These may include:

 - religious observance

-Please note that holiday arrangements, work/sport/social commitments, misreading the schedule, failure to arrange transportation, arriving late to or sleeping through the exam, etc. are not grounds to request exam accommodations through the registrar’s office.
+Please note that holiday and travel arrangements, work/sport/social commitments, misreading the schedule, failure to arrange transportation, arriving late to or sleeping through the exam, etc. are not grounds to request exam accommodations through the registrar’s office.
 In these instances, students may appeal directly to the instructor and accommodations may be granted at the instructor’s discretion.

 What forms of accommodations are available?